Skip to main content

 await producer.stop()

-# Internal HTTP service
+# Private HTTP service

 r = httpx.get(f"http://billing.cnc-bridge-{BRIDGE_ID}/v1/orders/{order_id}")